 - Wearing shoes with a slightly elevated heel.
 Elevating the heel may relieve some of the pressure on the growth plate.

 - Stretching exercises.
 Stretches for the Achilles tendon can reduce stress on the heel, help relieve pain, and hopefully prevent the disease from returning.

 Adolescent or Children’s physiotherapy, is an area we highly specialise in our clinics in Blanchardstown and Castleknock.
 We have been successfully treating adolescents with various injuries for 15 years.
 Every child is different, so our unique level of experience in this area of physiotherapy has allowed us to rehabilitate adolescents from all over Dublin and Ireland.

-If you are looking for Adolescent Physiotherapy in Dublin 15, you can book in to see one of our experienced Physio’s to get a more individualised assessment and treatment approach?
-You can now book an in-clinic or virtual/online appointment at our Blanchardstown Physiotherapy Clinic or our Castleknock Physiotherapy Clinic through our website www.somertonphysio.ie, email us on [email protected] or call us on 01 9069566.
+If you are looking for Adolescent Physiotherapy in Dublin, you can book in to see one of our experienced Physio’s to get a more individualised assessment and treatment approach?
+You can now book an appointment at our Blanchardstown Physiotherapy Clinic, our Castleknock Physiotherapy Clinic or our Old Bawn Physiotherapy clinic through our website www.somertonphysio.ie, email us on [email protected] or call us on 01 9069566.